-Housing Authority of the City of East Orange is a Public Housing Agency in East Orange, New Jersey that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Housing Authority of the City of East Orange is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Family Self-Sufficiency programs.

-Housing Authority of the City of East Orange serves East Orange.
+Housing Authority of the City of East Orange offers Public Housing and Section 8 Housing rental assistance in East Orange.

 |East Orange, New Jersey Housing Choice Voucher||Closed|

-As of the most recent VMS report, Housing Authority of the City of East Orange manages 1,440 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Housing Authority of the City of East Orange manages 1,359 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 11% having issued approximately 131 vouchers in the past year.
 The average voucher holder has received housing benefits for 6 years and 4 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 15 months on the waiting list1.